 “We’ve learned through almost a decade of working with families at Leeza’s Place that caregivers are best when they are connected to each other, to support services and to their own strength of spirit,” Gibbons says.
 “Nobody throws a party when you become a caregiver; there is not a section for caregiver greeting cards.
 You show up for duty because you have to do so.
 It is very gratifying for me to be able to formally offer help.”

 The Evolution from Emmy Winner to Advocate

-Gibbons’ role on television’s Entertainment Tonight catapulted her to stardom and led to an award-winning daytime talk show, Leeza, and to My Generation, a PBS show for which she won the 2013 Daytime Emmy for Outstanding Talk Show Host.
+Gibbons’ role on television’s Entertainment Tonight catapulted her to stardom and led to an award-winning daytime talk show, Leeza, and to My Generation, a PBS show for which she won the 2013 Daytime, Emmy, for Outstanding Talk Show Host.
 Later, Gibbons raised more than $700,000 for the Leeza Gibbons Memory Foundation when she became only the second woman to win NBC’s Celebrity Apprentice competition during a season that delivered the highest overall ratings in nearly five years.

-Her public role allowed Gibbons to utilize her talents for advocacy in health care, wellness and caregiving, both as a speaker and an author.
-Next, the self-described wife, mother, journalist and businesswoman established her writing career with Take 2, a New York Times bestseller and personal growth guide designed to help people “hit the reset button on their lives.”
+Her public role allowed Gibbons to utilize her talents for advocacy in health care, wellness, and caregiving, both as a speaker and an author.
+Next, the self-described wife, mother, journalist, and businesswoman established her writing career with Taking 2, a New York Times bestseller and personal growth guide designed to help people “hit the reset button on their lives.”
 Today, her businesses include a scrapbook line that she says “honors the value of memories,” a jewelry collection that symbolizes transformation, and cosmetic products “to reveal inner and outer beauty.”
 This collection of enterprises complements Gibbons’ passion and advocacy work for caregiving.

 Candles in the Dark